chatwoot/docs/docs/self-hosted/deployment/chatwoot-ctl.md

 sudo cwctl --upgrade
 ```

-> **Note**: This will upgrde your Chatwoot instance to latest stable release.
+> **Note**: This will upgrade your Chatwoot instance to the latest stable release.
 If you are running a custom branch in production do not use this to upgrade.

 ### Setup Nginx with SSL after installation

-To setup Nginx with SSL after inital setup(if you answered `no` to webserver/SSL setup during first install)
+To set up Nginx with SSL after initial setup(if you answered `no` to webserver/SSL setup during the first install)

 > **Note**: Please add an A record pointing to your Chatwoot instance IP before proceeding.